thewpsquad/squad-modules/readme.txt

 Each modules comes with a bunch of options to customize your website in every possible way.
 You can achieve nearly any design with your imagination.

 ### Light Weight & Instant Loading
 No extra resources or messy codes to slow down your website.
-Optimized for super fast loading and instant Live editing.
+Optimized for superfast loading and instant Live editing.

 ### Modules Control option
 Enable and disable individual modules to make your page loading faster and smoother.
 You can deactivate unnecessary modules to keep the site lite